alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 One of the more impressive features I discovered with Rust was its Result type, which is returned from a function that suspects a recoverable error could happen.
 Such is the case in the example above with `read_line` from Rust's standard lib.
 In addition to calling the function to grab user input, I appended an exception handler (`except`) in case the operation failed.

+Because this was my first real foray into Rust territory, there are a few additional syntax-related points to call out in this file:

+- functions return implicitly when an expression ends without a semicolon
+- by default, variables are immutable in Rust.
+This is how the language enforces type safety
+- Because there's no runtime (!), Rust relies on a concept of _ownership_ to handle variables falling out of scope.
+This is considerably different from JavaScript and other languages, and it was the biggest hurdle to get passed when learning.
+In short, once a variable is assigned to another variable or passed to a function, it no longer holds the value it once did.
+This is why you see the ampersand used in some parts of the code examples; I'm passing variables to functions by _reference_ so that their value isn't lost.

 # Writing Tests

-On the subject of safety, the austere, wise developer in you should be asking an important question by now: _where are the tests for these modules?_
+By now, the austere, wise developer in you should be asking an important question: _where are the tests for these modules?_

 Worry not, astute reader; this project is covered in them, they're just easy to miss.